wk275/qbtools-V3/README.md

                           },
                     ],
                 }
         ````

     - Modify HA intities before creation:
       You can modified almost every HA entity property before it is send to the HA MQTT discovery topic homeassistant.
       This is also done via the HAparms.js file in section ha.regexPost.
 You'll find an example file in the HA_parms directory after starting the qbtools container.
       Just rename is to HAparms.js and modify its contents.
 When saved, the parameters will be picked up by qbtools and the correspondening HA entities will be modified after a short period.
        <br/>For details see definitions below.
-Keep in mind that here almost all HA entity properties can be changed.
      ````
        "ha": {
           "regexPost": [
               {
                   "name_regex": "Virtual_HVAC_Therm.currRegime",
                   "attributes":
                   {
                       "icon": "mdi:clipboard-list-outline",
                   }
               },
               {
                   "name_regex": "Virtual_HVAC_Therm.setTemp",
                   "attributes":
                   {
                       "icon": "mdi:home-thermometer",
                   }
               },
               {
                   "name_regex": "Virtual_HVAC_Therm.currTemp",
                   "attributes":
                   {
                       "icon": "mdi:temperature-celsius",
                   }
               },
               {
                   "name_regex": "_Blinds_",
                   "attributes":
                       { "device_class": "shutter" }
               },
               {
                   "name_regex": "_Power_",
                   "attributes":
                       { "icon": "mdi:power-socket-eu" }
               },
               {
                   "name_regex": "shellyplug",
                   "attributes":
                       { "icon": "mdi:power-plug" }
               }
           ]
       }
       ````
-  - IN the HAparms sections you can use
+    - In the HAparms sections you can use following operations
+      - "[@value]" refers to another parameter,
+       e.g. "name": "[@unique_id]" means: if "name" parameter is not defined, it will get the value of the "unique_id" parameter.

+      - "[@value#slice(split character, join character, start offset, end offset)]" refers to another parameter and does some slice processing on it, e.g,
+         ```
+        {
+            "topic": "shellies/shellyplug2/relay",
+            "entity_type": "sensor",
+            "name": "test_[@topic#slice(/,_,1,3)]_[@entity_type]",
+            "==> name": "test_shellyplug2_relay_sensor"
+        },
+        ```
+  - HTTP interface:
+      The qbtools integrated HTTP server will handle parameters in a flat object format.
+It has a qbusGet and qbusSet function.
+      E.g flat object
+        default qbus mqtt object:
+            {
+              "id":"UL106",
+              "properties":
+                {
+                  "currTemp":28
+                },
+              "type":"event"}
+        flat object:
+            {  "id": "UL180",
+                "properties.currtemp" = 28,
+               "type":"event
+            }
+      ### qbusGet
+          http://<ipaddress of qbtools server>:51881/qbusGet?topic=Virtual_HVAC_Therm     //(to disstinguish from other installations, in the example docker file all external ports have a prefix 5)
+          {
+            "topic": "cloudapp/QBUSMQTTGW/UL1/UL167/state",
+            "qos": 1,
+            "retain": false,
+            "_msgid": "0285c33dcf41b1a7",
+            "payload": {
+              "id": "UL167",
+              "properties.currRegime": "COMFORT",
+              "properties.currTemp": 30,
+              "properties.setTemp": 22,
+              "type": "state"
+            }
+          }
+      ### qbusSet
+          http://<ipaddress of qbtools server>:51881/qbusSet?topic=Virtual_HVAC_Therm&payload.currRegime=NACHT

 ## How to install:
 - Open a login session on your server and execute code below.